Winton1992/SkinHealth/README.md

 2. Give user suggestions based on the data that collected by sensors , and remind users when data is over alarm level.
 3. Generate reports of UV radiation, humidity, and temperature data every day for user history review.

+### How do I get set up? ###

 Setup
-1. Clone project to local machine https://rogerli91525@bitbucket.org/elec5622group04/elec5622.git
+1. Clone project to local machine from https://github.com/Winton1992/SkinHealth.git
 2. Download and finish relevant settings for Pycharm, AWS RDS.

 (to log in AWS id: yili9196@uni.sydney.edu.au  password: ****** )